 Testicular cancer is the most common form of cancer in men 15 to 34 years old.
-The National Cancer Institute advises men to begin monthly testicular self-examination at an early age, usually 15 to 34 years of age, to check both testicles for changes in size, shape or consistency.
-Any abnormalities should be reported to your physician.
-Physicians should perform a more detailed examination every one to two years.
+The key to treating testicular cancer is detecting it early through a monthly testicular self-examination and then reporting any abnormalities in size, shape or consistency to your physician.
+In addition to self-exams, men should also have a physician perform a more detailed examination every one to two years.
 Testicular cancer is highly treatable, even when cancer has spread beyond the testicle.

 - Swelling and hardening of a testicle